SitecoreSupport/Sitecore.Support.205035/readme.md

 # Sitecore.Support.205035
-Prevents from the empty workflow state for an item version that is created using the Add button in Experience Editor
+The patch prevents from the empty workflow state for an item version that is created using the `Add` button in `Experience Editor`.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.205035/blob/master/LICENSE).